pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 There were a couple hiccups with setting up database access, but nothing huge prevented the development.
 This admin functionality can be accessed on the view command JSP page.
 I will probably add similar behavior to a view user page, but I will need to think about that for a bit.

+On Sunday, I added one last major feature to allow users to edit their account.
+I also added the ability to view admin messages from this page.
+I also fixed up the input validation for various pages on the server side.
+Next, I added a temporary reports page that can be accessed from the '/report' url.
+I had wanted to include reporting functionality and (while it would definitely be possible), this might be one of those v2.0 features that I just couldn't quite reach for the project deadline.
+Finally, I recorded the demo video for others to view about this project.
+I will likely include the link tomorrow in the readme document.